cpsiff/plant-segmentation/index.md

 #### Difficulties Encountered / Caveats

-Many obvious pitfalls occur when classifying leaves with just RGB values.
+Many obvious pitfalls occur when classifying leaves solely using a single green channel's values.
 This approach fails readily.
 Green backgrounds and bright colors result in false positives.

-- TODO: add failure photo
+Additionally, this approach does not work on images of non-green plants.

 ### K-means Clustering